- Bounce rate is the rate at which users land on then leave your web page without any further interaction.

 If you’ve already posted your content and you’re measuring the results, check in Search Console and note the queries that are bringing people to the pages with bad bounce rates.
 Is the page a good fit for those queries?
 How can you adjust your content to make it a better fit?
 Again, check out the SERPs for each query and see how other top-ranking websites are addressing the query.

-2. Reduce page load time
+2. Improve page load time

 According to the page speed experts at Pingdom, pages that load within two seconds have an average bounce rate of 9%, but pages that take five seconds to load have a bounce rate of 38%.
 Just three seconds make that much of a difference!
 And that bounce rate isn’t the only thing to consider: conversions, too, can decrease by 7% with every second of delay, according to Akamai.
 In a study by Radware, making the load time of each page in a transaction two seconds faster resulted in more than double the number of completed transactions.